5 photos: Earthquakes and The Lost Coast in 1992

 Now THAT is how you tent camp.

 After the first night on the Lost Coast one of the Californians asked if I’d felt the earthquake overnight.
 I had no idea there was an earthquake—didn’t feel a thing.
-So I replied, “I don’t wake up for anything less than a 6-point-oh.”
+So I replied with a deadpan, “I don’t wake up for anything less than a 6-point-oh.”
 They thought that was hilarious, coming from a Midwest boy.

 Our group had all kinds of ages.
 We had a teenager younger than me, taking the trip with his mom.
 We had some folks in their 60s or perhaps older.
 It was quite the mix.